BonesTheGhost/portfolio/README.md

 - [002-0.0.2]:: Skeleton >> Added the basic core components to the website.
 - [003-0.0.3]:: Sections >> Added the basic sections to the website.
 - [004-0.0.4]:: CSS Grid + Working Colors >> Added the CSS grid layout for MOBILE and the working colors to better differentiate the sections.

 - [005-0.0.5]:: Profile Picture >> Added a square profile picture to the site.
 Working on nailing the mobile layout first.
 - [006-0.0.6]:: Tweaked Layout >> Settled on a neo-morphic design.
 In the process of adding 'cards' to the site for the major sections.
+- [007-0.0.7]:: Profile Picture with border >> Spent some time getting the profile picture to work well with the mobile version of the site.
+Finishing rough layout of the overall intro section.